 Roger Waters takes the vocals here and in the opening verse he sings of the first pig who he seems to criticise for being overweight, possibly an indication of hearty living while the majority in society do not enjoy the same luxury.
 This pig sounds like they may be a politician.
 Waters cleverly derides them as being “a good laugh” when they stand with hand on heart.
 This sounds like an individual who makes many promises, as politicians do especially during elections, but ultimately do not deliver on these assurances that win them public votes.
 We also get the refrain here that Waters uses throughout the song, “Haha, charade you are.”
 I interpreted this as laughing at the individual and dismissing their appearance or “charade” as a clever disguise, but not clever enough to fool Waters who sees through them.
 I have also seen mention on the Internet that the phrase may mean, “you are wrong.”
 Perhaps well-versed Floyd fans could help me out a bit here!
 The opening verse has imagery of greed and avarice, a fully-fledged pig here that sounds filthy and gluttonous.
 It’s unclear which individual Roger Waters is targeting here and given the hundreds of politicians around in the UK in the 1970s it’s hard to narrow the list down.
 I would imagine this is a Conservative politician given Waters’ socialist leanings but I can’t say for sure.
 If anyone does know more I would be interested to hear.
 Waters ends the verse by saying this pig is almost a “laugh” but instead they are a “cry”.

 In the second verse we move onto the next pig and as with the previous one, the identity of this individual is open to debate.
 In the song, Waters continues with the vocals and this pig is referred to as a “rat bag” and “old hag”.
 The use of the word “hag” suggests we are talking about a woman here but what her standing in society is is hard to ascertain.
 A powerful line used by Waters states, “You radiate cold shafts of broken glass”.
 This gives one the impression of a fantastical creature firing projectiles of shattered glass to pierce and maim the unsuspecting.
 It’s a powerful image.
 Later in the verse, Waters tells us this woman wears a hatpin and this makes her “hot stuff.”
 Hatpins are used to hold hats to one’s head and you get the image of a woman in higher society, the nobility perhaps.
 Waters goes further by describing how this pig likes the “feel of steel” and that she’s “good fun with a handgun”.
 Having access to a gun sounds pretty sinister but, again, an indication of someone wealthy and privileged to circumvent strict laws, certainly in the UK, where firearms access would require severe scrutiny and licenses.
 This adds to the image of an individual who is rich and powerful but also has an element of danger about them as well.
 They are not a person to be trifled with, nor do they sound like someone that would relinquish their privilege without a fight.
-As with the second pig, Waters closes by saying this one is a “cry” rather than a “laugh”.
+As with the first pig, Waters closes by saying this one is a “cry” rather than a “laugh”.

 The third and final verse to Pigs (Three Different Ones) sees Waters continue on vocals as he introduces the last of our trio of pigs.
 There is no ambiguity here.
 The identity of this pig is very clear as Waters refers to her by name: Mary Whitehouse.
 Whitehouse was an educator and Conservative activist, an often divisive figure who attacked the British media and socialist liberalism, believing such tenets as sexual freedom to be detrimental to the morality in the country.
 While supported by many, Whitehouse was also mocked and considered a figure of fun by some for her views.
 Roger Waters has stated in interviews that he did not agree with Whitehouse’s arguments and he felt that she was seemingly everywhere in the media in the 1970s.
 In the song, Whitehouse is our third pig and referred to as a “house proud town mouse”.
 Waters’ disdain comes through in the line, “You’re trying to keep our feelings off the street”, a clear nod to Whitehouse’s views that saw her clash with advocates of gay rights, feminism and even lovers of television who were incredulous at her lamentations of too much sex, violence and verbal vulgarity being beamed into people’s homes.
 Waters tells Whitehouse to keep her harmful feelings to herself and to let other people be.
 Although this final verse is the only one we are clear about in its subject matter, it has caused confusion for listeners outside of the UK, especially in the US.
 For American listeners, it’s an easy assumption to make that Waters is criticising the White House and with it the US president who was Gerald Ford at this time.
 Waters has always attested that Mary Whitehouse was the subject here but the misinterpretation remains common.
 As with the previous two verses, Waters closes out this section by saying Whitehouse is a “cry” but while the first two pigs were almost “a laugh”, Whitehouse is almost “a real treat”.
 It seems Waters had particular disdain for the third of the three pigs he lambasts.